swissup/swissup.github.io/m1/extensions/soldtogether/configuration.md

 ![General settings](/images/m1/extensions/soldtogether/general.png)

 Please fill all required fields in order to keep using the extension in your store.
-**Note**all mentioned above settings are suitable for different stores.
+**Note**: all mentioned above settings are suitable for different stores.
 In order to choose the best solution for your store, please follow our recommendations.
 If your store is new, we recommend you to turn off cron and select **Yes** in the `Create Order Reindex` fields.
 That will create new products links right after your customers placed orders.
 If you are an owner of long-standing store with large amount of orders, you’d better **run manual reindex** in Sold Together admin interface.
-Then please turn off cron and select Yes in the Create Order Reindex fields.
 Cron reindex feature is recommended for stores with small catalogs.

 ### Frequently Bought Together block settings